chrissav/arsenal/documentation/ecs_basic_app.md

 8. Clean Up

 ### 1. Create the Docker Images
 The Docker Images will need to be created for ECS to use.
-We're going to use the image that was created in the [docker_compose runbook](https://tech-ops-runbook.2u.com/docker_compose/), with one minor change because the environment variables will be different in ECS.
 In app.py on line 7 change
 ```
 client = MongoClient(os.environ['ALPINE_DB_1_PORT_27017_TCP_ADDR'], 27017)
 ```